MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/build-tools-tasks.md

 ---
 # Build tool tasks

-You can create several types of tasks in PowerApps build tools to automate certain functions in PowerApps:
+You can create several types of tasks in PowerApps build tools to automate certain functions in PowerApps.

 ## Helper task